StefanEJonsson/osiris/README.md

 ### Vector- and Scalar Spaces

 You can pick a scalar space by writing `R = F32` (or F64) at the beginning of your code.
-In most projects you will probably use the same scalarspace for all computations but it is possible to switch if you want to tailor the precision to each part of your computation graph.
+In most projects you will probably use the same scalarspace for all computations but it is possible to switch.

-You can create vector spaces by combining a shape with a scalarspace as follows: `val space = upto(5) --> R`. `R^n` can be used as shorthand for `upto(n) --> R`.
+You can create vector spaces by combining a shape with a scalarspace as follows: `val space = upto(5) --> R`. `R^n` is shorthand for `upto(n) --> R`.

-`(I --> R)` is a vector space that is basically equivalent to the scalar space R. The only difference is that now it is treated as a vector space and not a scalar space.
+`(I --> R)` is a vector space that is basically equivalent to the scalar space R. The only difference is that now it is treated as a vector space, not a scalar space.

-If you use a shape that is the cartesean product of two simpler shapes, then the resulting vector space is called a matrix space.
-The space of all 3 by 5 (zero-indexed) matricies is created as follows: `(until(3) * until(5)) --> R`.
+If you use a shape that is the cartesean product of two smaller shapes, then the resulting vector space is called a matrix space.
+The space of all 3 by 5 (zero-indexed) matricies is constructed as follows: `(until(3) * until(5)) --> R`.

-Vectorspaces can be combined in the same way as shapes:
+Vectorspaces can be combined just like shapes:

 `(a --> R) + (b --> R)` is equivalent to `(a + b) --> R`.